Save to My DOJO

 VMware Site Recovery – IaaS

-As opposed to DRaaS, VMware Site Recovery is a hot DRaaS solution, meaning the recovery infrastructure is ready to go, SDDC provisioning required.
-It is built on Site Recovery Manager (SRM) and leverages vSphere Replication to copy the replicas to the destination.
+Also a VMware cloud services, however, as opposed to DRaaS, VMware Site Recovery is a hot DRaaS solution, meaning the recovery infrastructure is ready to go, SDDC provisioning required.
+It is built on Site Recovery Manager (SRM) and leverages vSphere Replication to copy the replicas to the destination running VMware in AWS.

 The workloads will be replicated to vSphere hosts running in AWS.
 The upsides will be that you don’t need to own a DR infrastructure while benefiting from the best RPO/RTO possible.
 However, this will obviously be reflected in the cost as it is more expensive than the SaaS option.